Felixsu1997/Felixsu1997.github.io/_pages/about.md

 Awards
 ======
+*	2022, Institute for Information Industry / Researcher / Energy Simulation and Evaluation of Nearly Zero Energy Consumption Buildings | Main project: Building Net Zero Energy Consumption Promotion and Smart Electricity Demonstration Program, III and New Taipei City Government
+*	Monitoring and Data Presentation of Roof-Type Solar Panels: Utilizing Arduino and Building Information Modeling.
+Civil Engineering and Hydraulic Engineering, 49(1), 4-9.
-* Best Paper Award, [In The 25th Symposium on Construction Engineering and Management]
+*	Best Paper Award, In The 25th Symposium on Construction Engineering and Management
 *	Scholarship of Department of Civil Engineering
 *	Terminal Scholarship of Department of Civil Engineering 109-1 / 110-1
-* Certificate of Completion: Linux Course